aframevr/aframe/README.md

 Changelog
 ==========================================================================
+*0.7.0*
+- Public release
+- No need for constructors if using "CreateControl" everywhere.
+- Fixed parent scoping for desktop & web
+- More tests for the desktop project

 *0.6.4*
 - (Web) Added support to turn off jQuery check on each request (When using saucelabs/browserstack it can be an additional overhead)